mikakallberg/Portfolio-Project-4/README.md

 - Ensured successfull launch of app in Heroku after name change of Project folder.
 - Ensured continued successfull deployement to Heroku following bug in models.py author attribute.
 - Ensured functionality, creation and edititing, of posting a blog entry, in admin view, and use of summernote applications.
-- Ensured fucntionality of admin.py/PostAdmin/prepopulated_fields, and ensured publishing successfully.
+- Ensured functionality of admin.py/PostAdmin/prepopulated_fields, and ensured publishing successfully.
+- Ensured functionality of login, commenting and like for user.
+- Ensured functionality of alert messages, when commenting, login, logout.
+- Ensured functionality of copyright.

 ### Automated Testing
 - Continual testing done through the ------ method described in "The Clean Coder- A Code of Conduct for Professional Programmers" by Robert C. Martin and Hello Django lessons.
 ![TDD Testing example](Image goes here)